dmx-systems/dmx-documentation/docs/user.rst

 This is not sufficient in a data model that is supposed to show real-world relationships.
 The associations themselves can be very complex and can have many properties.

-With DMX's associative data model, these complex associations can be modeled and they can even be visualized on topicmaps:
+With DMX's associative data model, these complex associations can be modeled and they can even be visualized on Topicmaps:
 They show as associations connected to other associations.

 Let's return to the example of a publication and its author: